setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

     }
 }

-// Model, all property notify value changed public class Enemy
+// The Model.
+All property notify when their values change public class Enemy
 {
     public ReactiveProperty<long> CurrentHp { get; private set; }